nayoa/sftp-s3/README.md

 * Unit tests
 * Improve the quality of Python code. e.g. Add classes and use different modules
 * Change the script into an ansible playbook
-* Create a custom docker base image with alpine packages and pip packages already instealled
+* Create a custom docker base image with alpine packages and pip packages already installed

 ### Built With